Ashton-Tate: Early history: dBASE II (1981–1983)

+The first Software Store opened in May 1981.
+It was located on W. Pico Blvd, Los Angeles.

+Johnson's concept of retail store that sold software only, is the foundational retail concept of today's Apple & Google's App Stores.

+By August 1984, SCI had grown to 113 stores, in 32 states.

+Glenn Johnson was Co-Founder, C.E.O., and Chairman Of The Board of Directors of Softwaire Centre International.
+Tate & Lashlee were co-investors.
+SCI was poised to make its IPO around the summer of 1984 when the underwriters discovered that the company was almost out of cash, so they pulled the plug on the IPO.
+With the company on the edge of bankruptcy, Hal Lashlee and George Tate bought out Glenn Johnson for $1 and proceeded to wind down the company.
+In a year or so, Egghead Software was launched as a wholly owned software-only chain that picked up where SCI left off.
+Egghead did very well for a few years.

 Vulcan was sold by SCDP Systems.
 The founders needed to change the name of the software, because Harris Corporation already had an operating system called Vulcan.
 Hal Pawluk, who worked for their advertising agency, suggested "dBASE", including the capitalisation.
 He also suggested that the first release of the product "II" would imply that it was already in its second version, and therefore would be perceived as being more reliable than a first release.
 The original manual was too complex from Pawluk's perspective, so he wrote a second manual, which was duly included in the package along with the first.
 Pawluk created the name for the new publishing company by combining George's last name with the fictional Ashton surname, purportedly because it was felt that "Ashton-Tate" sounded better, or was easier to pronounce, than "Lashlee-Tate".